Boulboulouboule/docker/php7_apache/symfony/readme.md

 > $ ``docker-compose up -d ``**here to start it**

-And then connect to 192.168.99.100:8080 to see the result !
+And then connect to $your_docker_ip:8080 to see the result !

-It links the c:/Users/Vincent/Develop/Sites folder to the root of the server
+*By default, it links the ../../Sites folder to the root of the server, but you can chage it in the ../docker-root.yml file*

 # Run a symfony app in a docker environment